codila125/neovim-config/README.md

 ## 🤝 Contributing

 Feel free to fork this repository and adapt it to your needs!
 If you have suggestions or improvements, open an issue or pull request.

-## 📝 License

-This configuration is open source and available under the MIT License.

----

 **Maintained by**: [@codila125](https://github.com/codila125)